 Perhaps one of the last remaining original roadside attractions in California, the Trees of Mystery opened in 1931 and offers a truly unique experience for both adults and children of all ages.
 There is so much to see and do in Northern California and this wonderful attraction should defiantly be on your to-do list.

-Trees of Mystery offers more than just a beautiful walk through a Redwood grove.
-Guest are free to wander with awe on this arduous trail, where unusual coastal redwoods, Sitka spruce, and Douglas fir are highlighted with informational displays and audio descriptions.
+Trees of Mystery offers more than just a beautiful walk through a redwood grove.
+Guest are free to wandering awe on this arduous trail, where unusual coastal redwoods, Sitka spruce, and Douglas fir are highlighted with informational displays and audio descriptions.

 There are also many carvings around the property which demonstrate the versatility of the redwood, and a gondola that takes you up above the treetops for one-of-a-kind gorgeous view.

 Upon arriving, visitors will know they have come to the right place as they are greeted by a talking and waving 50-foot statue of Paul Bunyan and his 35-foot tall friend, Babe the Blue Ox at the front entrance.